-- 1. Students may be recommended for either acceleration or retention from a number of services: parents/guardians, classroom teacher, principal and other related individuals who impact upon the child's academic/social justice. - Parents/guardians may submit a written request to the Principal to accelerate or retain a student. should be initiated early within the current school year (September or October) for placement the following year.
+- Students may be recommended for either acceleration or retention from a number of services: parents/guardians, classroom teacher, principal and other related individuals who impact upon the child's academic/social justice.
+Parents/guardians may submit a written request to the Principal to accelerate or retain a student. should be initiated early within the current school year (September or October) for placement the following year.
 Late requests (May or June) will not be considered for the following September.
-In such cases, the consultation could commence during the following school year and prior to February 1st for the following term. - 2.
+In such cases, the consultation could commence during the following school year and prior to - 2.
 The Principal, in consultation with the parents/guardians, classroom teacher, Educational Resource Teacher, Family of Schools' Superintendent, and the Coordinator of Special Education, will review the request and the timing of the request.